You Can Bring RW Training into Any Setting!

 - Jail or Prison Ministry

-1. You as an Example, Moderator, Training Rep or Certified Instructor
+1. You as an Example, Facilitator or Instructor

-Another way to introduce others to relational wisdom is to serve as the host an RW360 study group, using either the online course or DVDs.
+Another way to introduce others to relational wisdom is to host an RW360 study group.
 One way to do this is to invite a group of friends or coworkers to register for the online course and study one lesson a week when convenient for them.
 You could then get together during a video conference call, a brown-bag lunch at work or an evening gathering in your home to discuss what you’re learning.
-If you use the DVDs instead, you could gather over lunch, in the evening or during Sunday school to watch the teaching and discuss how to apply the principles.
-Since all of the teaching is prerecorded, all you need to do is moderate the discussion using the provided discussion questions.
+If your group prefers to study together, you could gather during lunch, in the evening or during Sunday school, watch the videos on a TV using either the DVD or flash version of the course and then discuss how to apply the principles in daily life.
+Since all of the course teaching is prerecorded, all you need to do when hosting a study is moderate the discussion using the provided discussion questions.
 If you are doing this in a secular workplace, we encourage you to use our values-based course unless all of those involved prefer the faith-based version.

-Finally, if you want to introduce even more people to relational wisdom, you could become an RW Training Representative or a Certified RW Instructor.
+Finally, if you want to introduce even more people to relational wisdom, you could become an RW Instructor.
 This requires the completion of an online training program in relational wisdom, emotional intelligence, educational methodology and promotion/marketing (details here).
-Once certified, you can use all of RW360’s training resources (study guides, PowerPoint, videos, promotional materials, etc.) to market and deliver live training in relational wisdom in a wide variety of Christian and secular settings.
+Once certified, you can use all of RW360’s training resources (study guides, PowerPoint, videos, promotional materials, etc.) to take relational wisdom training into a wide variety of Christian and secular settings (see RW and Evangelism).

-2. Training Your Staff in a Business, School or Other Organization
+2. Training Your Staff in a Business, Firm, School or Other Organization

 Studies prove that when organizations invest in the relational skills of their workers, returns on investment can range between $1.50 and $6.85 for every dollar spent on these types of programs.